Why paying on time is important

 Consecutive missed payments and further outcomes like these also remain on credit reports for up to seven years.

-Drive cares about your broader financial journey
+We care about your financial journey

 How to avoid late payments

-It’s best to avoid late payments in the first place, and you may want to set up automatic payment reminders or auto payments with your lender.
+It’s best to avoid late payments in the first place and you may want to set up automatic payment reminders or auto payments with your lender.
 Santander Consumer USA customers can easily manage these settings, and more, by logging into MyAccount.

 When setting up automatic payments, keep in mind that you will need enough money in the connected bank account for the credit payment to clear and to avoid being overdrawn and incurring any associated fees.

 For this reason, it can be helpful to create a monthly budget that enables you to plan for your expenses and other financial priorities.
-Visit the Santander Consumer Learning Center to watch our “Setting a Monthly Budget” video, and explore more topics to build your financial knowledge.
+Visit the Santander Consumer USA Learning Center to watch our “Setting a Monthly Budget” video, and explore more topics to build your financial knowledge.

 More Like This